Adolescent Special Education Advanced Certificate

 Coursework and Clinical Experiences

 Courses are offered in the afternoon and evening.
 Some courses may be available in an online or hybrid format.
 Select courses have required hours of classroom experience (fieldwork) in a New York City public school.
 Students also participate in supervised teaching (student teaching and/or practicum) as the culmination of their course of study.

 Eligibility and Admissions Requirements

-This program is designed for applicants who hold certification in Childhood Special Education Grades 1-6 or Adolescent Education Grades 7-12
+This program is designed for applicants who hold prior certification in specific certification areas.

 - A master’s degree from an accredited institution with a GPA of at least 3.5

 - New York State initial, professional or permanent certification in: